Umuzi-org/ACN-syllabus/content/topics/python-specific/virtual-envs/_index.md

 A virtualenv is really just a directory with a bunch of python stuff inside it.

-Every virtual env has it's own instance of the Python executable.
+Every virtualenv has it's own instance of the Python executable.
 So if you have a `python3.8` venv and it is active and you type in `python` it will run `python3.8`.
 If you type `python3` then it will also run `python3.8`.
 Same thing with pip.

 ## A really handy trick

-Whenever you activate a virtualenv it runs a script called `activate`.
-This is a plain simple bash script.
+Whenever you activate a virtualenv it runs a script called `activate`, this is a plain simple bash script.
 This means you can put extra stuff in there.
 It's very useful for setting up environmental variables, you can `export` your variables near the top of your activate script to make sure they are always available on your development machine.

-For example, let's say you are writing a program that sends emails.
-And in order to send the emails the program needs to be able to authenticate using a keyfile.
+For example, let's say you are writing a program that sends emails, and in order to send the emails the program needs to be able to authenticate using a keyfile.

 Your python code could maybe be something like this: